 - Did your toddler say something you don't approve of?
 Don't act shocked or make a big fuss.
 Ignoring it may help make it stop, because it doesn't get attention.

-- When it comes to food, you're in charge.
-Go for healthy fare: grilled chicken instead of fried, fruit instead of French fries, and never soda.
+- When it comes to food, go for healthy fare: grilled chicken instead of fried, fruit instead of French fries, and never soda.
+You can't force him to eat what you serve, but don't succumb to giving him junk just so he eats.
 Be a good role model with this, too.

 - When a toddler has an earache, he may let you know by pulling on his ear and being more irritable than usual.
 See the doctor -- if it's an infection, he may need an antibiotic.